PawarPayal/Anudip-Assignment/Excel/VLookup/README.md

 **VLookup Assignment:**

-This assignment showcases solutions to various problems and scenarios involving the *VLOOKUP* function in Microsoft Excel.
-The VLOOKUP function (Vertical Lookup) is a widely-used tool for searching and retrieving data from a specific column within a table, making it essential for efficient data analysis and reporting.
+o This assignment showcases solutions to various problems and scenarios involving the *VLOOKUP* function in Microsoft Excel.
+o The VLOOKUP function (Vertical Lookup) is a widely-used tool for searching and retrieving data from a specific column within a table, making it essential for efficient data analysis and reporting.

 ## Overview